OmriAloni/Form-Builder/README.md

 Instructions:
 - Download the Wix-Form-Builder-master ZIP
 - Extract the files
-- open the terminal
+- Open the terminal
 - cd into \Wix-Form-Builder-master\Server
-- type "npm run dev" and press enter
+- Type "npm run dev" and press enter
-- open your browser and go to http://localhost:8080
+- Open your browser and go to http://localhost:8080
-- enjoy the app :+1:
+- Enjoy the app :+1: